tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms but the client's ClientKeyShare message did not contain an acceptable offer.
+> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientKeyShare did not contain an acceptable offer.
 If it cannot find such a match, it will respond with a "handshake_failure" alert.

 Structure of this message: